 The Michelle Obama Podcast

-On this inspiring podcast, you’ll hear the former First Lady in a refreshing new light—in fact, tuning in to an episode is not unlike having an all-encompassing talk with your favourite relative.
-Over the course of 10 captivating episodes (and counting), Obama analyzes her insecurities, does a deep dive on her family life and opens up about the difficulties that come with menopause.
+On this inspiring podcast, you’ll hear the former First Lady in a refreshing new light—in fact, tuning in to an episode is not unlike having a wide-ranging convo with a favourite relative.
+Over the course of 11 captivating episodes (and counting), Obama analyzes her insecurities, does a deep dive on her family life and opens up about the difficulties that come with menopause.
 Guests include Conan O’Brien, Washington Post columnist Michele Norris and, of course, her husband, Barack.
 The Michelle Obama Podcast is a tribute to what really makes us who we are: family, mentors and life-long friends.

-Ever had an embarrassing question about love?
+Ever had a question about love that you were too embarrassed to ask anyone?
 This podcast, hosted by Boston Globe columnist Meredith Goldstein, might just be for you.
 Based on her own long-running advice column, Love Letters is an entertaining inquiry into all-things relationships.
 Featuring real stories, topics include toxic relationships, the glamorization of meet-cutes and whether or not soulmates truly exist.

 Stuff Mom Never Told You